muratk3n/thirdwave/en/tweets/2020/week28a.md

 ---

 I actually do like Snyder movies, even the Bat vs SM.
 Why go emo on the former, w Patterson, or Patman?
-Afflect was good.
+Affleck was good.

 ---